2022 Autumn Tour of Northern Japan

 Day 2: Tokyo

 After orientation with your guide, you begin your exploration of Tokyo.
-Our guide will focus on the back-streets of Tokyo neighbourhoods where you will find hidden gems through walking.
+Our guide will focus on the back-streets of Tokyo neighbourhoods where, walking through, you will discover the hidden gems.
 In the morning, you will visit Tokyo's Marunouchi area in between the beautifully restored 100 year old Tokyo Station and Imperial Palace Plaza.

 After lunch, you will head to the Japan's famous commercial district of Ginza.
 With huge contrast to the vast open spaces of Marunouchi, Ginza’s backstreets are packed with tiny galleries and traditional ware shops.
 You will see displays of exclusive food products at the basement food hall of a department store and pass the venerable Kabuki-za Theatre.